-For $239, I don’t expect the world, but it is nicer to know that lots of IEMs out there are including excellent cables that I often swap between IEMs these days.
+For $239, I don’t expect the world, but it is nicer to know that lots of IEMs out there include excellent cables that I often swap between IEMs these days.

 The JQ4U Pro reaches down to 10kHz, yet it is a bass-light IEM without any EQ active.